Jackson Square and St. Louis Cathedral

 Advertising

 New Orleans was the epicenter of Mississippi River steamboat travel and shipping from 1811 until the advent of the automobile.
 Today, Steamboat Natchez is the only steamboat still operating in Crescent City, offering a chance to relive those olden-days experiences.
-Take a river cruise during the day or a dinner jazz cruise in the evening—either way, you'll ride the steamboat complete with paddlewheel and calliope on a two-hour cruise into a bygone era.
+Take a river cruise during the day or a dinner jazz cruise in the evening—either way, you'll ride the steamboat complete with paddlewheel and calliope on a cruise into a bygone era.

 Advertising

 In this city with a lengthy history and culture surrounding cocktails, the Sazerac cocktail might be the most famous drink to come out of New Orleans.
-It sits on nearly every bar menu, has been designated the city’s official cocktail, and even has its own museum.
-Visit the Sazerac House — located at the site where the first cocktail was served — to learn the history of the drink through immersive exhibits and chats with virtual bartenders in an impressive setting.
+It sits on nearly every bar menu, has been designated the city’s official cocktail and even has its own museum.
+Visit the Sazerac House—located at the site where the first cocktail was served—to learn the history of the drink through immersive exhibits and chats with virtual bartenders in an impressive setting.

 Advertising